hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 1. What are the contents of the `$PATH` environment variable?
 1. Try running the `multiqc` command.
 What do you get as output?
-1. Check if the `multiqc` tool is available as a module?
-1. How many versions of `multiqc` are available?
+1. Check if the `multiqc` tool is available as a module.
+How many versions of `multiqc` are available?
 1. Load `multiqc/1.9`.
 Did you have to load any additional modules?
 1. List all the modules loaded in your environment
 1. Try running the `multiqc` command again.
 What do you get as output?